-The answer presented itself with a rather simple solution in 2004 when we undertook an integration project with a powerful new device called the Lake I/O – instead of trying to recreate the DSP’s control environment within Smaart, why not just put measurement controls and data into the 3rd party’s control environment?
-Unfortunately, while eventually successfully implemented and well received, it was certainly an example of “far easier said than done.”
-The Smaart codebase to that point had never been designed for that type of integration, and the development efforts and code contortions required were nothing that we’d ever like to repeat.
+The answer presented itself with a relatively simple solution in 2004 when we undertook an integration project with a powerful new device called the Lake I/O – instead of trying to recreate the DSP’s control environment within Smaart, why not just put measurement controls and data into the 3rd party’s control environment?
+Unfortunately, while eventually successfully implemented and well received, it was undoubtedly an example of “far easier said than done.”
+The Smaart codebase to that point had never been designed for that type of integration, and the development efforts and code contortions required were nothing we’d ever like to repeat.
 Consequently, when we built the Smaart v7 codebase, we did so with far easier 3rd party collaboration in mind.

-There are now two ways in which Smaart can interact with and enhance third party programs – via implementation of Smaart’s API (Application Programming Interface) or by licensing Smaart’s measurement code modules for direct integration into the 3rd party products.
+There are now two ways in which Smaart can interact with and enhance third-party programs – via implementation of Smaart’s API (Application Programming Interface) or by licensing Smaart’s measurement code modules for direct integration into the 3rd party products.

 The Smaart API (SAPI)

 The Smaart API represents the quickest and easiest way for developers to provide Smaart integration in their products.
 SAPI allows 3rd party applications (Clients) to query and issue basic commands to any operating copy of Smaart (Host) and request the output data of any of its running measurements.
 Access to and use of Smaart’s API by 3rd party developers is provided without fee on request.
 Because SAPI is integrated into the program, any installation of Smaart can be enabled to act as a host via a simple checkbox in the program’s options controls.